nashirj/climbr/README.md

 # Climbr

-This project is based off of the [palletsprojects Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/)
+This project is based off of the [palletsprojects Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/).
+The code was updated to use a Postgres database following this [real python tutorial](https://realpython.com/flask-by-example-part-2-postgres-sqlalchemy-and-alembic/)

-Run the command `flask init-db` from the top-level dir to initialize/reset the database.

 ---
 ## TODO